Pintuzoft/Avade/README.md

 # Avade
 ## Avade IRC Services

-The Avade IRC Services is a new project made in Java solely for IRC networks running the bahamut IRCd.
+The Avade IRC Services is a project made in Java solely for IRC networks running the bahamut IRCd.
 As Avade has been developed only for bahamut it the network will be able to get builtin features for the features bahamut offers.
 This includes the AKill, SQline, SGline, Auditorium mode and also new features in the upcoming bahamut release.